vulcanize/vulcanizedb/README.md

 - See `environments/infura.toml` to configure commands to run against infura, if a local node is unavailable

 ## Start syncing with postgres
-Syncs VulcanizeDB with the configured Ethereum node.
+Syncs VulcanizeDB with the configured Ethereum node, populating blocks, transactions, receipts, and logs.
+This command is useful when you want to maintain a broad cache of what's happening on the blockchain.
-1. Start node (**if fast syncing wait for initial sync to finish**)
+1. Start Ethereum node (**if fast syncing your Ethereum node, wait for initial sync to finish**)
-1. In a separate terminal start vulcanize_db
+1. In a separate terminal start VulcanizeDB:
     - `./vulcanizedb sync --config <config.toml> --starting-block-number <block-number>`

 ## Alternatively, sync from Geth's underlying LevelDB